et1613/chitchatproject/README.md

 Overview

 This project is a real-time messaging platform that allows users to communicate with each other instantly.
 The system supports user registration, login, real-time chat using WebSockets, and message history management.
-It utilizes modern technologies like React.js, .NET, Firebase, MySQL, and Docker to ensure security, scalability, and a great user experience.
+It utilizes modern technologies like React.js, .NET, Firebase, and Docker to ensure security, scalability, and a great user experience.

 Key Features